 At all other retailers you’ll get one Clubcard point for every £8 spent.
 That’s the equivalent of 0.125% back on each transaction – but only if you spend multiples of £8.
 If you spend £5 you’ll get no points (so 0% back).
 If you spend £15 you’ll get just one point (so 0.067%. back).

 This is a pitiful return.
 Even if you manage to boost your Clubcard point value, at best that’s 0.375% back.
 Again you’ll beat it by paying with the best cashback cards.

 For the first 100 days you’ll actually earn double Clubcard points for every £1 you spend in Tesco and on Tesco Fuel.
 That works out as 2% back in points.
 There are no extra points for spending at other retailers.

 When you do use the debit card, you’ll also be able to use a round up feature to send money to savings pot.
 Your change (calculated to the next pound) will be moved over.
 So say you spend £23.80, the remainder of 20p will be deducted from your overall balance.

 The feature is automatically switched on when you activate your card, so you’ll need to use the Tesco Bank app to turn it off if you don’t want to use it.

-Other banks also offer this feature, along with a full banking experience.
+Other banks also offer this save the change feature, along with a full banking experience.
+My pick of these would be Chase Bank as you’ll earn 5% interest on those roundups.
+Other banks offering this include Lloyds, Starling, Revolut and Monzo.
 Or you could connect your current account to an app like Plum instead.
+All far better options.

 Is Tesco Clubcard Pay+ any good?